firstimedeveloper/today-i-learned/computer_arch.md

 ---
 ## Instructions
 Instructions are stored in memory in a binary format.
 In MIPS architecture, each instruction is 4 bytes (32 bits) long.
 In CISC computers, each instructions can vary from 1 byte to 15 bytes.
 These variable sizes can lead to more efficent use of space, and faster code.
 However a lot of work has to be done to figure out the size of the instruction, and the location of the next instruction.
 In comparison, in MIPS or other RISC computers, the size of each instruction is predetermined which means that there will be 'wasted' bits in some instructons.
 However, the overall computer architecher is much simpler which by itself is a great advantage.

+nop: no operation
+In binary: 0000 0000 0000 0000 0000 0000 0000 0000
+The above instruction is technically `sll $0, $0, 0`.
+This instruction does nothing as left shifting 0 of a value in register 0 does not do anything.
+The above instruction can be used to perhaps delay the instructions in the CPU.

 ### MIPS I-format Instructions

 In binary format:\